Chappaqua Continuing Education

 About the Instructors

-TANIA DAINSON is the owner of Monet’s Garden, a floral shop and wedding design studio in Chappaqua, Tania will bring a unique blend of expertise as a Licensed Landscape Architect with 30 years of experience.
+TANIA DAINSON is the owner of Monet’s Garden, a floral shop and wedding design studio in Chappaqua.
+Tania will bring a unique blend of expertise as a Licensed Landscape Architect with 30 years of experience.
 Her focus on native plants adds depth to her floral creations.
 With Tania’s guidance, students learn to harmonize colors, textures, and forms for captivating floral compositions.
 Her passion for promoting native plants and extensive industry experience make her an invaluable instructor.
 Discover the enchanting world of floral design as Tania shares her knowledge, where nature and creativity intertwine seamlessly.

 ALISSA DORFMAN was born and raised in Washington, D.C. and has a B.S. from Cornell University.
-A long time Chappaqua resident, she founded Alissa Dorfman Home Organizing in 2015.
-Combining her skills from a career in Retail Buying and her home life raising three girls, Alissa embarked on a mission to help all Westchester residents organize, prioritize, and optimize their space!
+A long-time Chappaqua resident, she founded Alissa Dorfman Home Organizing in 2015.
+Combining her skills from a career in retail buying and her home life raising three girls, Alissa embarked on a mission to help all Westchester residents organize, prioritize, and optimize their space!
 She has given many talks and tips over the years to the community and is honored to have been named twice as Best of Westchester in the Professional Organizer category.

 DEBORAH TAFT is the owner of Mobius Fields, a small-scale mixed vegetable and flower farm in Westchester.
 She uses nutrient-dense and regenerative growing practices and teaches from those perspectives.
 The mission of her farm includes helping her neighbors grow the most nutritious food possible.
-On Saturdays, Mobius Fields can be found at the Tarrytown and Sleepy Hollow Farmers Market.
+On Saturdays, Mobius Fields can be found at the Tarrytown and Sleepy Hollow Farmer’s Market.

 Health & Wellness